 Rate Limits

-Kalshi implements tiered rate limits.
-Key guidelines:
+Kalshi implements tiered rate limits based on account qualification:

-- WebSocket feeds are better suited for latency-sensitive strategies
+- WebSocket feeds are better suited for latency-sensitive strategies than REST polling

 - Cache market metadata (tickers, descriptions) — it rarely changes